RabbitMQ: How to handle and avoid high CPU or Memory usage

 RabbitMQ Management interface

-If you are able to open the RabbitMQ mgmt interface - do that and check that everything is looking normal; Everything from number of queues to number of channels to messages in your queues.
+If you are able to open the RabbitMQ management interface - do that and check that everything is looking normal; Everything from number of queues to number of channels to messages in your queues.

 Most common errors/mistakes